-As I have discussed, it seems that (a) our moral beliefs are not insulated from the implications of conciliationism and (b) conciliationism does not lead to wholesale epistemological moral skepticism.
-If (a) and (b) hold, there is an interesting issue in applied moral epistemology about the implications of conciliationism for particular moral beliefs.
+As I've discussed, it seems that: (A) our moral beliefs are not insulated from the implications of conciliationism; and (B) conciliationism does not lead to wholesale epistemological moral skepticism.
+If (A) and (B) hold, there is an interesting issue in applied moral epistemology about the implications of conciliationism for particular moral beliefs.
 Some have begun to discuss the implications of conciliationism for our beliefs about particular moral issues.

-Ben Sherman discusses whether conciliationism entails that those of us who believe that marriage equality-that is the recognition of same-sex marriages-and gender equality are morally right is not epistemically justified in these beliefs given the peer disagreement that we find about these issues.
-Sherman argues that we should not take others to be our epistemic peers regarding whether p if
+Ben Sherman discusses whether conciliationism entails that those of us who believe that marriage equality-that is the recognition of same-sex marriages-and gender equality are morally right are not epistemically justified in these beliefs given the peer disagreement that we find about these issues.
+Sherman argues that

+We should not take others to be our epistemic peers regarding whether p if